OpenDriver/XiaomiYi/README.md

 # XiaomiYi
-Accessing to Xiaomi Yi Stream.
+Accessing to Xiaomi Yi Stream using OpenCV.